CHARTER OF THE CITY OF DELAWARE CITY

 B. The Mayor and Council shall establish, by ordinance, a code of ethics which shall apply to all employees and officials of the City including, but not limited to, appointed, elected, part-time, full-time employees and officials and members of Boards, committees and commissions.

 Sec.
 11-01.
 Planning Commission.

 The Mayor, with the advice and consent of a majority of all members of Council, shall appoint a Planning Commission consisting of seven (7) members at large.
-Appointments shall be made as vacancies arise and shall be for terms of two (2) years.
+Appointments shall be made as vacancies arise and shall be for terms of three (3) years.
 The compensation of the Planning Commission, if any, shall be determined by the Mayor and Council.
 They shall receive reimbursement for actual and necessary expenses incurred in traveling on official business approved by the Mayor and Council.

 The powers, duties and scope of activities of the Planning Commission shall be established by Title 22, Chapter 7 of the Delaware Code, State law and as established by ordinance.
 The Commission shall advise the Mayor and Council on zoning and land subdivision matters, on the comprehensive development plan, on flood plain regulation, on the official map of the City, and on such other matters as shall be contained in said ordinance.